-A good narrative flow also requires that there are no technical glitches in the animation.
+Establishing a good narrative flow also requires that there are no technical glitches in the animation.
 A seamless transition of elements and frames throughout the video should be your team’s priority.

 While the attractiveness of rational appeals is subject to human circumstances, emotional appeals like love, happiness, and humor seldom become obsolete.

-Either directly or indirectly, the goal of all marketing efforts is to drive sales.
+The goal of all marketing efforts is to drive sales.
 Memorability is a major factor when it comes to brand recognition, brand recall, and purchase intention.

 Your animated advertisement should be sticky enough so that the next time your audience hit the store or are in the market for a relevant service, they choose you.